erindal/StellarisModListManager/README.md

 Download and unzip from the Releases section.
 Run main.exe

-From here you can save whatever mods you have selected in your Stellaris launcher Or sort your load order
-Or load a previously saved mod setup
+From here you can save whatever mods you have selected in your Stellaris launcher, or sort your load order, or load a previously saved mod setup